-Open Developer Communities may be created to share work in progress on specification development in an effort to increase the adoption of IMS specifications and conformance certifications.
-Open Developer Communities will be determined by IMS staff based upon the needs of the marketplace.
+Open Developer Communities may be created to share work in progress on specification development in an effort to increase the adoption of 1EdTech specifications and conformance certifications.
+Open Developer Communities will be determined by 1EdTech staff based upon the needs of the marketplace.

-Open Developer Communities require a minimum of three IMS Contributing Member Community Liaisons.
+Open Developer Communities require a minimum of three 1EdTech Contributing Member Community Liaisons.
 The Community Liaisons are responsible for supporting the public community and providing weekly written reports to the Project Group on the community related issues and possible resolutions.
+Community Liaisons are individuals who are active in the Project Group and can devote the appropriate time to help the community.
+Community Liaisons are approved by the 1EdTech CEO.

-Once Community Liaisons have been established, IMS will set up public repositories to maintain specification documents and code libraries.
-The public repositories will be viewable by the public but maintained by Project Group Code Committers and overseen by IMS.
-The ability to participate in code development is limited to IMS Contributing Members and Invited Guests and requires the submission of a signed IMS Contributors Agreement.
-Completed Contributors Agreements should be sent to the IMS COO.
-Invited Guests must be approved by the IMS CEO or COO.
-Invited guests are required to sign the Invited Guest form which indicates that they will abide by IMS Policies and Procedures.
+Once Community Liaisons have been established, 1EdTech will set up public repositories to maintain specification documents and code libraries.
+The public repositories will be viewable by the public but maintained by Project Group Code Committers and overseen by 1EdTech.
+The ability to participate in code development is limited to 1EdTech Contributing Members and Invited Guests and requires the submission of a signed 1EdTech Contributors Agreement.
+Completed Contributors Agreements should be sent to the support@1edtech.org.
+Invited Guests must be approved by the 1EdTech CEO.
+Invited guests are required to sign the Invited Guest form which indicates that they will abide by 1EdTech Policies and Procedures.

-Specification Development and code development is done according to IMS process inside the Project Group.
+Specification Development and code development is done according to 1EdTech process inside the Project Group.
 Project Groups may wish to have an open update call to inform the public of current decisions.